 Pfingstegg Fly Line

-The entire stainless steel pipe system covers 350 meters (1148 feet) distance, taking you to scenic alpine spots from the forest.
-A single ride in Fly Line usually lasts 2 to 3 minutes.
+At the end of the ride, a lift takes you back to the start.
+The entire pipe system covers a distance of 350 meters (1148 feet), taking you through scenic spots in the alpine forest.
+A single ride on the Fly Line usually lasts 2 to 3 minutes.

 Pfingstegg Toboggan Run